b-wagn/Raichoo/readme.md

 ## Dependencies

 Before compilation, install the `mcl` dependency.
-A simple way to to that is to clone the `mcl` repository via
+A simple way to do that is to clone the `mcl` repository via

 	git clone https://github.com/alinush/go-mcl.git